hapify/hapify/docs/index.md

 Then create or select a project.

 Now the boilerplate will store and read models from Hapify Cloud.
-The id of the project is stored in `hapify.json`.
+The ID of the project is stored in `hapify.json`.